microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## AutoCompress Pruner
 For each round t, AutoCompressPruner prune the model for the same sparsity each round to achive the ovrall sparsity:
         1. Generate sparsities distribution using SimualtedAnnealingPruner
-        2. Perform ADMM-based structured pruning to generate pruning result, for the next round t
+        2. Perform ADMM-based structured pruning to generate pruning result, for the next round t.
+Here we use 'speedup' to perform real pruning.

-Perform prurification step (the speedup process in nni)

 For more details, please refer to [AutoCompress: An Automatic DNN Structured Pruning Framework for Ultra-High Compression Rates](https://arxiv.org/abs/1907.03141).